-Note: this article was previously published in the September 2003 issue of KC Stage Magazine.
+Note: this article was previously published in the September 2003 issue of KC Stage Magazine (link no longer active).

-The Community Theater Handbook: A Complete Guide to Organizing and Running a Community Theater, by Gary P. Cohen.
+The Community Theater Handbook: A Complete Guide to Organizing and Running a Community Theater, written by Gary P. Cohen.
 Published 2002 by Heinemann Publishers.
-154 pages, ISBN # 0-325-00441-2.
+154 pages.
+ISBN # 0-325-00441-2.
 Buy at Amazon.com.

 When I first saw this book over at Amazon.com, I was eager to get it.
 Having been sporadically involved in community theatre for a little over 8 years, I was hoping it would help me with many of the questions I had for the running of a community theater — fundraising ideas, typical board positions and politics, and how to expand artistically while still keeping an audience in the house.